Patient and Family Advisory Council

 Successful applicants will onboard through the same process as our volunteers.
 This process includes, but is not limited to:

-What is the Board Chair responsible for?
+What is the council chair responsible for?

-What is a Board Member responsible for?
+What is a council member responsible for?